garamond13/ReShade-shaders/README.md

 Graphical upgrade for Bioshock.
 See Addons/BioshockGraphicalUpgrade for details.

 **FarCry2GraphicalUpgrade**
-Graphical upgrade for Bioshock.
+Graphical upgrade for Far Cry 2.
 See Addons/FarCry2GraphicalUpgrade for details.

+**BFBC2GraphicalUpgrade**
+Graphical upgrade for Battlefield: Bad Company 2.
+See Addons/BFBC22GraphicalUpgrade for details.